Trangth97/FarmVigil-Documentations/docs/source/Option/option.rst

 Option Management
 =================

+Manage options to support Combo Box type in creating Survey.

 Create option
 -------------

-Tạo option mới để phục vụ cho việc tạo trường trong survey với type là "Combo Box".
+Create a new option to create a field in the survey with the type "Combo Box".

 .. image:: ../img/option/create_option.png
     :align: center

 Upload option
 -------------

+In addition to manual creation, users can upload files in case there are many options.

 .. image:: ../img/option/upload.png
     :align: center